networknt/light-eventuate-4j/docs/content/example/transfer_integration.md

 ## Create new customer (C2):

 * On customer command side, system sent the CreateCustomerCommand and apply CustomerCreatedEvent event.
-* On customer view side, system subscrible the  CustomerCreatedEvent by registered event handles.
-On the example, system will process event and save customer to local database.
+* On customer view side, system subscribe the CustomerCreatedEvent by registered event handlers.
+In the example, system will process event and save customer to local database.

 ```
 curl -X POST \